lukeprofits/Monero_Payment_Request_Standard/README.md

 4. Decompress the compressed data using gzip to get the JSON string.
 5. Parse the JSON string to extract the field values.

-### Example Python Function To Decode A Monero Payment Request
+### Example Python Function To Decode A Monero Payment Request:
 ```
 import base64
 import gzip